KennyHT/learn-kubernetes/labs/3-services.md

 For those of you coming from Minikube, you may find Docker for Desktop's approach to service exposure a bit strange.

 So can we access the service from our host machine?
-Well sort of, but not in the way you may expect.
+Well sort of, but not in the way you might expect.

+### Load Balancer

-Docker does not want us accessing the Linux VM via IP directly and instead, it plans on port forwarding every `port` value in our service to the VM for us from our host.
+The for load ort forwarding every `port` value (not the NodePort) in our service to the VM for us from our host.

 Open a new terminal window and create the api pod.